Family Guide for Return to School

-Sanitizing and disinfecting restrooms more frequently, including thoroughly disinfecting and sanitizing all surfaces, doors, toilets, and handles, and ensuring that all supplies are always fully stocked.
+- Sanitizing and disinfecting restrooms more frequently, including thoroughly disinfecting and sanitizing all surfaces, doors, toilets, and handles, and ensuring that all supplies are fully stocked.

 - Ensured all schools and offices have sufficient air ventilation

-- Purchased HEPA filters and air purifiers for use in select areas
+- Using HEPA filters and air purifiers in select areas

-- Continued review of the use of UV-C lighting in classrooms and ventilation systems and its best application
+- Reviewing the use of UV-C lighting in classrooms and ventilation systems and its best application

 - Third-party health and safety verification for all buildings